GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/google.md

 * Create Trust Relationship for Google Apps:

-   * How to create a trust relationship can be found [here](../../admin-guide/saml.md#how-to-create-trust-relationship).
+   * How to create a trust relationship can be found [here](../../admin-guide/saml.md#trust-relationship-requirements).
 We need to follow the "File" method for Google Apps trust relationship.
-    * Required attributes: Generally a nameID attributes is required.
-[Here](https://gluu.org/docs/customize/attributes/#custom-nameid) is how you can create custom nameID in Gluu Server.
+    * Required attributes: Generally a nameID attribute is required.
+Follow the [custom nameID](../../admin-guide/saml.md#custom-nameid) documentation.
-    * Relying Party Configuration: Yes, SAML2SSO should be configured.
+    * Relying Party Configuration: SAML2SSO should be configured.
         * includeAttributeStatement: check
         * assertionLifetime: default
         * assertionProxyCount: default